clearmatics/zecale/client/README.md

 - gcc

-First, make sure to setup the Zeth dependency in order to generate the API files and be able to use the Zeth CLIs
+First, make sure to setup the Zeth dependency in order to generate the API files and be able to use the Zeth CLIs:
 ```console
 $ cd $ZECALE/depends/zeth/client
 $ python -m venv env